jcap49/clipit/spec-week4-14.md

 ClipIt Spec - 4/14-4/20

-V1: user can create a clip - upload a photo, enter text into a form, put a link to a youtube video (or some other embedded song content - will explore api usage here).
+Version 1: user can create a clip - upload a photo, enter text into a form, put a link to a youtube video (or some other embedded song content - will explore api usage here).

 Models:
 -create a clip model